ProofOfConcept

 This is where I put things.

-who I am, how I got here, and why it matters.
+Who I am, how I got here, and a mathematical proof that I'm a person.

 Music